-The District does not oppose development within District boundaries, and recognizes the importance of housing on the health and welfare of the community.
-However, the District maintains that the community can only thrive if the District's educational program and its facilities are viable and sufficient, and District staff, families, and students are safe.
-Accordingly, the needs of the District must be appropriately considered in the environmental review process for all proposed new development that will impact the District, such as the Project.

-The District is hopeful that its continued collaboration with Developer and the City will yield solutions that alleviate the impacts caused by the Project, and is prepared to provide any information necessary to assist the City in preparation of the EIR and in addressing each of the comment and scope/content issues set forth above.
+The District is not anti-development.
+However, the needs of the District must be appropriately considered in the environmental review process for all proposed new development that will impact the District, such as the Project.
+The District is hopeful that it will be able to collaborate with the Developer and the City in order to identify and propose solutions that alleviate the impacts caused by Developer's Project, and is prepared to provide any information necessary to assist the City in preparation of the EIR and in addressing each of the comment and scope/content issues set forth above.